Restraining Order in Georgia: A Comprehensive Guide

 What Is the Difference Between Protective Orders and Restraining Orders?

 Generally speaking, Georgia distinguishes between restraining orders and protective orders.
 Family members, children, roommates, or romantic partners can be covered by protective orders, which last longer than restraining orders.
-The victim can also renew them if he or she still feels threatened.
+The victim can also renew them if they still feel threatened.

 If you are facing accusations of domestic violence or need support filing for a protective order, you will benefit greatly from the assistance of a skilled attorney.
 Feel free to contact us if you have any questions.